Scott Cooper's unrealized projects

-During his career, American film director Scott Cooper has worked on a number of projects which never progressed beyond the pre-production stage under his direction.
-Some of these productions fell in development hell or were cancelled.
+During his career, American film director Scott Cooper has worked on a number of projects that never progressed beyond the pre-production stage under his direction.
+Some of these productions fell into development hell or were cancelled.

 2010s

 The Hatfields and the McCoys

 As claimed by Robert Duvall in April 2010, Cooper had been in talks with him and Brad Pitt for a film about the infamous Hatfield/McCoy family feud.
 Eric Roth wrote the script, and Cooper collaborator T-Bone Burnett was signed to compose the soundtrack.

 Brownsville Girl

 In August 2010, it had been reported that Brad Pitt was offered a role in Cooper's Brownsville Girl, which was adapted by Jay Cocks from the song by Bob Dylan.

 Tales from the Gangster Squad

 In October 2010, it was reported that Warner Bros. had considered Cooper among several potential candidates to direct the then-titled Tales from the Gangster Squad.
 The film would later be released in 2013 under the title Gangster Squad, and directed by Ruben Fleischer.